 Be sure to discuss the risks vs. benefits of any treatment option suggested by the senior’s doctor.
 And, remember that a treatment plan that works now may not be as effective as the condition progresses – and vice versa.

 Atlanta Home Care Partners can also help both seniors and family caregivers get some rest by providing overnight caregivers in the home to help restore peace to evening hours.
-Contact us today to learn more about our compassionate older adult care in Atlanta, GA at (404) 228-0103.
+Contact us today to learn more about our compassionate elderly care in Atlanta at (404) 228-0103.
 For a full list of all the communities where we provide care, please visit our Service Area page.